-- Each of the outstanding options to purchase shares of our common stock was granted pursuant to our 2011 Plan. - (2) This option exercise price in each case represents the fair market value of a share of our common stock on the date of grant, as determined by our board of directors or its authorized committee. - (3) The unvested shares underlying this option vest at a rate of 1,821 shares per month and will be fully vested on November 1, 2020.
+- Each of the outstanding options to purchase shares of our common stock was granted pursuant to our 2011 Plan. - (2) This option exercise price in each case represents the fair market value of a share of our common stock on the date of grant, as determined by our board of directors or its authorized committee. - (3) The unvested shares at December 31, 2019 underlying this option vest at a rate of 1,821 shares per month and became fully vested on November 1, 2020.